dblock/code.dblock.org/_posts/2011/2011-09-21-new-relic-performance-instrumentation-with-grape-api.markdown

 comments: true
 dblog_post_id: 270
 ---
-We’re using [Grape](https://github.com/ruby-grape/grape) in our Rails app on Heroku, which comes with New Relic instrumentation out-of-the-box.
+We're using [Grape](https://github.com/ruby-grape/grape) in our Rails app on Heroku, which comes with New Relic instrumentation out-of-the-box.
 Let's get the Grape API route details to show in New Relic as well.

 #### Gemfile